kammitama5/kammitama5.github.io/_posts/2020-11-29-Sunday-November-29th.md

 ## MSRI
 - Similarly, my time at MSRI and Simons Institute and ICERM was similar.
 I'm not a mathematician, and I don't pretend to be, but I was
   (and still am) fascinated by Number Theory and encryption.
-These places made space to me, and I was typically the only CS student there, but I appreciate that they thought that my being there was okay.
+These places made space for me, and I was typically the only CS student there (they even supported me *before* I had been accepted to grad school!
+This is excellent, and I think their support *helped* me get into grad school), but I appreciate that they thought that my being there was okay.
 It went a long way for me on my journey.
+- They introduced me to the world I knew I wanted to be a part of, and showed me that there was space for someone like me, too.

 ## Opportunity
 - I was looking at an (unfortunate) Residency a few days ago and saw that no one in the group of persons they had chosen looked like me.